blogue/meal_tracker/README.md

 ## Setup/Installation Requirements

 * Clone the github repository.
 * You'll need to have Node installed along with, bower, and gulp.
-You'll be able to find the latest version here: https://nodejs.org/en/download/
+You'll be able to find the latest version of Node here: https://nodejs.org/en/download/
-* Once you've installed Node you'll be able to use Node's package manage 'npm'.
+* Once you have that installed you'll be able to use Node's package manage 'npm'.
 Enter the following commands in the terminal:

 * '$ npm install gulp --save-dev'
 * '$ npm install bower -g'

-* Now navigate to the meal_tracker folder and enter the following commands:
+* Now navigate to the 'meal_tracker' and enter these commands in the terminal:

 * '$ npm install' followed by '$ bower install'
 * '$ gulp build' and finally '$ gulp serve'